rgiaviti/rgiaviti/books-already-read/README.md

 Here are the books I've read.
 Many of them were read in Portuguese, so the covers are in Portuguese.
 As I read more books, I will update this page.

-All the books are in alphanetical order.
+All the books are in alphabetical order.

 ## Books